LeNPaul/Lagrange/_posts/2024-01-08-hands-on-with-ml-mnist.md

 ### Pixel Similarity baseline model

+Now we can start trying to create a model to classify the images as digits.
 Our first model takes a non-ML approach in favor of a straightforward elementwise pixel to pixel comparison per image.
 We compare a sample image to a mean image for each digit.
 The mean image is computed by averaging over the training examples per digit.

-##### calculate mean image per digit
+##### Calculate mean image per digit

 ```python